Wow, what a question.

 But then something changed.
 If I am honest, it was a combination of factors.
 Frustration at myself but also an awareness of how future me would feel.
 Aware that others around me were slimming and I didn’t want to be that one who still couldn’t do it.
 I didn’t want to stand in that future situation, lacking confidence and wishing past me had been strong enough to make that change.
 So I did it.
 Why that time it changed I don’t quite know, but it did.

 So, as I said, now that 21lbs have disappeared from my own personal luggage, I am certainly feeling different.
-I still have rolls, stretch marks and the little banana that sits under my left bum cheek, but my confidence has grown enormously.
+I still have rolls, stretch marks and the little banana that sits under my left bum cheek.
+However, my confidence has grown enormously.
 I still think about my size and I am still actively working towards my goals, but I no longer have that incessant niggle.
 It seems only a minor thing to change in the expansive landscape of the human psyche but it’s big.
 As my confidence grows, my enjoyment of life blooms.

 As much as possible, we should all try to live without regret but if there is one thing that stands out to me most, it is the years wasted on waiting.
 Waiting for that day that things would come good, that the motivation would come and life would be forever better.
 It doesn’t work like that.